andyt530/MCW-Intelligent-vending-machines/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 ### Task 2: Try a prediction locally

-1. Within Visual Studio, open `PredictUsingModel.r` under the Pricing Model project in Solution Explorer
+1. Switch to Visual Studio, select the **Solution Explorer** tab and open `PredictUsingModel.r` under the Pricing Model project in Solution Explorer

 2. Replace `TODO 1` with the following: